salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ### Event names

 The keys of object passed to `lwc:on` should conform to the requirement set by DOM Event Specification.
 There would be no other constraint on the object's keys.

+to add: own enumerable properties whose keys are not symbols

 ## Drawbacks